Estate planning documents on the desk of a Springfield, MO attorney with scales of justice and law books.

 This is probably the most significant mistake you can make.
 While a general practice lawyer might be great for other matters, estate law is a highly specialized field with its own complex rules and tax implications.
 Think of it this way: you wouldn’t see a general doctor for heart surgery.
 A qualified estate planning attorney brings deep expertise to the table, helping you handle legal complexities and crafting a plan tailored to your unique needs.
 They stay current on ever-changing laws to ensure your documents are effective and legally sound, preventing costly errors that a non-specialist might overlook.
 Working with an expert ensures your plan will function exactly as you intend when it’s needed most.

-Forgetting to Update Your Plan After Life Changes
+Mistake: Forgetting to Update Your Plan

 Your estate plan shouldn’t be a “set it and forget it” document.
 Life is dynamic, and your plan needs to reflect that.
 Major life events—like getting married or divorced, having a baby, a beneficiary passing away, or a significant change in your financial situation—are all crucial moments to review your documents.
 An outdated plan can cause serious problems.
 For example, an ex-spouse could unintentionally inherit assets, or a new child might be left out.
 It’s a good practice to review your plan with your attorney every three to four years, even if you don’t think anything major has changed.
 This ensures your plan always aligns with your current life circumstances and wishes.

-Overlooking Beneficiary Designations and Incapacity Planning
+Mistake: Overlooking Beneficiaries and Incapacity Plans

 A will is a cornerstone of an estate plan, but it doesn’t control everything.
 One of the most common mistakes is failing to update beneficiary designations on accounts like 401(k)s, IRAs, and life insurance policies.
 These designations supersede your will, so if they’re outdated, your assets could go to the wrong person.
 It’s also vital to plan for incapacity—the possibility that you might be unable to make your own financial or medical decisions.
 This involves creating documents like a durable power of attorney and a healthcare directive.
 And if you have minor children, assigning a guardian is absolutely essential to ensure they are cared for by someone you trust.
 A comprehensive plan covers you while you’re alive, not just after you’re gone.